-According to the CNDDB, seventy-five (75) special-status wildlife species have been reported in the Perris quadrangle (refer to Attachment D).
-No special-status wildlife species were observed on-site during the field investigation.
-Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a moderate potential to support Costa's hummingbird (Calypte costae); and a low potential to support Cooper's hawk (Accipiter cooperii), sharp-shinned hawk (Accipiter striatus), and California horned lark (Eremophila alpestris actia).
+According to the CNDDB, fifty-two (52) special-status wildlife species have been reported in the Romoland quadrangle (refer to Attachment D).
+No special-status wildlife species were observed on the project site during the field investigation.
+Based on habitat requirements for specific species and the availability and quality of on-site habitats, it was determined that the project site has a low potential to support Cooper's hawk (Accipiter cooperii), sharp-shinned hawk (Accipiter striatus), and California horned lark (Eremophila alpestris actia).
+All remaining special-status wildlife species were presumed to be absent from the project site.